Vietchemistryyy/Fake_News_Detection_BERT/README.md

 Overview
 This project implements a state-of-the-art fake news detection system using:

-NLP Model: Fine-tuned BERT (DistilBERT) for binary text classification Backend API: FastAPI for serving predictions
+NLP Model: Fine-tuned BERT for binary text classification Backend API: FastAPI for serving predictions